nausheenfatma/DBpedia2vec/README.md

-This project is inspired by similar work descibed by https://github.com/idio/wiki2vec
+This project is inspired by a similar work described by https://github.com/idio/wiki2vec